 "To realize this instantaneous Now, to live in the present moment, taking no thought for to-morrow or yesterday - must be my first concern.
 And my second must be to find in this Now all my to-morrows and yesterdays."

 There are two sections based on the work of specialists in the field, Douglas Harding and John Wren-Lewis.
 We include a page covering the work of George Schloss which deals with the significance of Harding's work in the context of the history of thought.
 The Schloss essays and letters are combined in Volumes 1 and 2 of The Language of Silence which can be purchased as a paperback or downloaded as PDF documents.
 Another section is dedicated to David Bohm inspired Dialogue.

 The relevance of these sections to Capacitie is explained under the various headings.
-The site is under continuous construction with additional articles and links inserted as they come to hand plus the inclusion of the latest Nowletter every month.
-The various sections and sub-sections are accessed by clicking on the menu headings in the column at the left side of the page .
-HTML versions of the most recent NOWletter and some Traherne related articles are filed on the Traherne Australia website at www.felicitie.org.
+The site is under continuous construction with additional articles and links inserted as they come to hand plus the inclusion of the latest NOWletter every month or so.
+The various sections and sub-sections are accessed by clicking on the menu on the banner of the page.